Back to Blog

 How long does it take to deploy voice AI in a contact center?

 Deployment timelines range from 6 weeks to 12 months depending on the platform and service model.
 Managed platforms (Trillet Enterprise, PolyAI) typically deploy in 6-8 weeks because the vendor handles implementation.
-Self-serve platforms (Retell AI, Bland AI, Rasa Voice) take 3-12 months depending on your engineering team's capacity and the complexity of your integrations.
-The biggest variable is not the AI itself but the integration with your existing telephony infrastructure, CRM, and compliance requirements.
+Self-serve platforms (Retell AI, Bland AI, Rasa Voice) take 3-12 months depending on your engineering team's capacity.
+The biggest variable is not the AI itself but the integration with your telephony infrastructure, CRM, and compliance requirements.
 See our managed contact center implementation guide for a detailed timeline breakdown.

 What compliance certifications should a contact center voice AI platform have?